jrana/pypdf/README.md

-# PyPDF - PDF Viewer & Editor
+# PyPDF - PDF Viewer, Creator & Editor

 A modern, feature-rich PDF viewer and editor built with PyQt6 and PyMuPDF.